NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 :::{admonition} NixOS
 On NixOS the `$NIX_PATH` environment variable is usually set up automatically, and there is also [a convenience command for building virtual machines](https://nixos.org/manual/nixos/stable/#sec-changing-config).
-You can use the current version of `nixpkgs` to build the virtual machine like this:
+To use the current version of `nixpkgs` to build the virtual machine:

 ```shell-session
 nixos-rebuild build-vm -I nixos-config=./configuration.nix
 ```